 Dealing with chronic anxiety is tough, but factor in a raging case of wanderlust and it gets even harder.
-For me, anxiety during travel rears its ugly head often in the form of language barriers, lost taxi drivers, dead phone batteries, when the hotel says “I can’t find you in the system”, etc, etc. If you travel enough, you’ll have moments where your brain realizes your plans have gone down the drain and your entire body says its time to panic.
+For me, anxiety during travel rears its ugly head often.
+It comes in the form of language barriers, lost taxi drivers, dead phone batteries, and last minute accommodation problems.

 I have 2 things to say that may comfort you: 1) You’re not alone.
 I’m right here at the keyboard typing away with a bunch of panicked memories flashing through my head, and 2) There are coping mechanisms that work.
 The hard part is finding what works for you.

-I think it’s important to note that I’ve never been diagnosed with any sort of anxiety disorder, and I don’t plan to diagnose myself any time soon.
-That’s not the preferred route for many, and I totally understand.
+I think it’s important to note that I’ve never sought out a diagnosis for my anxiety disorder.
 I’m not about to get into the medications I’ve been offered after telling my doctor “Oh, these bags under my eyes?
-They’re just from night terrors”, and I’m not going to share whether or not said medication has ever entered my system, but my anxious travel experiences and effective coping mechanisms are at your disposal.
+They’re just from night terrors”.
+I’m also not going to share whether or not said medication has ever entered my system.
+But my anxious travel experiences and effective coping mechanisms are at your disposal!

 Panicking While Traveling

 Let me paint a picture for you – my husband and I are just flying back into China after a 20-day vacation around Southeast Asia and our flight out of Hong Kong is delayed.
 Once we’re in the air, I’m very grateful, but I’ve read all my books and I’m way too tired to do anything productive, so I do, well, nothing.
 I stare.
 I’m not particularly scared of flying, so when turbulence hits I’m not worried, but I’m more attentive due to all the nothing going on in front of me.